apollo-fyi/apollo-docs/docs/signup_restrictions.md

 !!!
 Info
     If both event and signup option restrictions are in place, the user must pass both checks.
-In other words, the user needs to have _one of_ the even level restricted roles, and _one of_ the signup option level restricted roles.
+In other words, the user needs to have _one of_ the event level restricted roles, and _one of_ the signup option level restricted roles.

 ### Set event level restrictions